lmorchard/blog.decafbad.com/_posts/2011-02-06-pay-phones-and-firefox-features.markdown

 ### Tagging Bookmarks

 This is a no-brainer for me: [I like tagging my bookmarks](http://www.amazon.com/gp/product/0470037857?ie=UTF8&tag=0xdecafbad01-20&linkCode=as2&camp=1789&%0D%0Acreative=9325&creativeASIN=0470037857).
 The problem is that I've exceeded 16,000 bookmarks.
-It's been years since any browser coped well with my corpus of bookmarksâ€”that's one of the reasons I started really liking Delicious.
+It's been years since any browser coped well with my corpus of bookmarks—that's one of the reasons I started really liking Delicious.

 However, tagging bookmarks in Firefox is kind of rough.
 The UI isn't awesome, and the database supporting it could use some work.
 Rather than improve things, though, [bug 622047](https://bugzilla.mozilla.org/show_bug.cgi?id=622047) proposes removing the functionality altogether.

 Here, I'm conflicted: I don't use tags in Firefox, because I don't use bookmarks in Firefox.
 If they worked better, I might use them.
-Instead, I use [pinboard.in](http://pinboard.in/u:deusx) or a private Delicious clone of my own that copes with my scaleâ€”in fact, I got to this scale because those services handle it.
+Instead, I use [pinboard.in](http://pinboard.in/u:deusx) or a private Delicious clone of my own that copes with my scale—in fact, I got to this scale because those services handle it.
 So, usage data from me would support the feature's removal despite what I think I'd like to see.

 But, does my *suspicion* that I would use a feature justify someone else's time in making it better?
 I don't think I can ask for that with a straight face.